electric-sql/electric/website/about/community.md

 # Community

 ElectricSQL is an open source project.
-We welcome new users, developers, contributors, advocates and <span className="no-wrap">community members :)</span>
+We welcome new users, developers, contributors, advocates and <span class="no-wrap">community members :)</span>

 ## Source code